xso4/vndb-mirror/api-kana.md

 staff.*
 :   All [staff fields](#staff-fields) can be used here.

+va
+:   Array of objects, possibly empty.
+Each object represents a voice actor
+    relation.
+The same voice actor may be listed multiple times for different characters and the same character may be listed multiple times if it has been voiced by several people.

+va.note
+:   String, possibly null.

+va.staff.*
+:   Person who voiced the character, all [staff fields](#staff-fields) can be
+    used here.

+va.character.*
+:   VN character being voiced, all [character fields](#character-fields) can be
+    used here.

-*Currently missing from the old API: voice actors, anime relations and external links.
+*Currently missing from the old API: anime relations and external links.
 Can add if there's interest.*

 ## POST /release